Delayed Sleep Phase Syndrome (DSPS)

 In our example indicating what time of the day, various physical functions are active i.e. cognitive faculties, eating and sleeping.
 In our case we are only interested in sleeping onset habits.

-Night Owl or a Lark?
+Night Owl or up with the Larks?

 Night Owls are what we would describe as a night person, or evening people.
 They and most active and alert at night.
 Larks love the morning.